(III) Determine a formula for the average power P dissipated in a... | Channels for Pearson+

 Textbook QuestionTextbook Question

-(III) Determine a formula for the average power P dissipated in an LRC circuit in terms of L, R, C, ω and Vo. (b) At what frequency is the power a maximum?
+(III) Determine a formula for the average power P dissipated in an LRC circuit in terms of L, R, C, ω and Vo. (c) Find an approximate formula for the width of the resonance peak in average power, Δω, which is the difference in the two (angular) frequencies where P has half its maximum value.
+Assume a sharp peak.

 Verified Solution